KseniiaPrytkova/adopt-them/README.md

 - **root**: The element used as the viewport for checking the visibility of the target element.
 By default, this is set to null, which means the browser's viewport is used.
 - **rootMargin**: A set of margins that are added to the root's bounding box when calculating intersections, effectively growing or shrinking the area used for intersection calculations.
 The default value is `"0px 0px 0px 0px"`.
 - **threshold**: A single number or an array of numbers between 0 and 1, representing the percentage of the target's visibility within the root.
 The observer's callback will be executed when the visibility of the target element passes a threshold.
 The default value is 0, meaning the callback will be executed as soon as even one pixel of the target is visible.

 `useAnimateOnceOnIntersection` hook returns a reference to the observed DOM element and a boolean `animated` that indicates whether the animation has already occurred.
-When animated is initially set to false, a new `IntersectionObserver` instance is created, and the `hasAnimatedItems` object is updated with a property corresponding to the ID of the monitored DOM element.
+When animated is initially set to false, a new `IntersectionObserver` instance is created, and the `hasAnimatedItems` object is updated with a property corresponding to the ID of the monitored DOM element:
 ```JSX
  setHasAnimated((prevState) => ({
     ...prevState,